 One of the best ways for charities to raise money short of the church collection plate is workplace fundraising.
-By far the biggest workplace fundraising drive in the country is the federal government’s Combined Federal Campaign, which raised more than $177 million in 2015.
+By far the biggest workplace fundraising drive in the country is the federal government’s Combined Federal Campaign, which raised more than $167 million in 2016.

 Through the "CFC," federal employees, military personnel and postal employees can give to a broad range of international, national and local charities.
 The Campaign takes place each fall, from mid-September until December.

 What makes workplace fund raising so effective is the magic of payroll deduction, which allows people to make large gifts by having a little deducted from every paycheck.
 A gift of $5 a week – one fancy coffee -- adds up to an annual donation of $260.
 In the DC CFC, for example, the average gift in 2014 was more than $662.

 Unfortunately, after raising more than $282 million in 2009, the amount raised by the CFC has been declining, especially since 2012.
 It raised nearly a third less in 2014 than in 2010.
 The reason?
 Fewer employees are donating through the CFC.
 Since 2009, the CFC has lost nearly half its donors -- more than a half million.

 Big changes in the CFC will greatly lower costs and make giving easier